National Association of Russian Explorers

 Concerning patriotism, at the moment the Russian instructor has before him tasks that are more infinitely complicated and difficult than any of his foreign colleagues.
 The exclusive situation that all us Russians find ourselves in has called out a cruel enemy of the Russian youth - denationalization.
 One of the most exceptional patriots of his country, Marshal Foch, constantly repeated that nations of people die when they lose their memory.
 A peoples' memory is made of the study of exceptional occurrences and heroes of their country, pondering the givens of the peoples' experiences.

 Prior to World War II the organization had its strongest chapters in Bulgaria (600 members counted in 1938) and France.
 In 1938 there were 12.000 members in Europe.

 Chapters were also active in the Far East and Morocco.

 During World War II N.O.R.R. was still active in German-occupied countries including France, while the activities of the National Organization of Russian Scouts and other Russian émigré youth movements where banned.

 N.O.R.R. encouraged its members to join the Russian Liberation Army.
-The headquarters was in Warsaw from 1942 to 1944."The unsolved question is whether this was under Nazi-leadership or at least influence."
+The headquarters was in Warsaw from 1942 to 1944.

 After the war, the organization became based in the United States.

 Today there are summer camps for Russian youth in the U.S. under the title Camp NORR organized by the Association of Russian Explorers Outside of Russia.
 The first camps were held in 1967.

 Basil (Vasilii Feodorovich) Joukov [Василий Феодорович Жуков], founder of Camp NORR (USA), reposed peacefully on July 30, 2011.
 He is buried at the Russian Orthodox Cemetery Novo-Diveevo in Nanuet, New York.